cristina-suteu/scipy_proceedings/papers/adi_sdg/adi_scipycon_pynotebook.rst

 .. class:: abstract

-Accurate, precise, and low-noise sensor measurements are essential before any machine can learn about (or artificial-intelligently make decisions about) the physical world.
+Accurate, precise, and low-noise sensor measurements are the cornerstone of technical advances.
 Modern, highly integrated data acquisition devices can often be directly connected to sensor outputs, performing analog signal conditioning, digitization, and digital filtering on a single silicon device, greatly simplifying system electronics.
 However, a complete understanding of the signal chain's noise sources and noise limiting filters is still required to extract maximum performance from and debug these modern devices.

 Introduction